thejerrytan/Bumped/README.md

 For more information, please visit [Bumped](http://bumped.meteor.com).

+Updates: Bumped can also be found on [DevPost](http://devpost.com/software/bumped-rs41ua#updates)

 # How to Use?
 Using Bumped is easy.
 There are only 3 steps needed: